groves/ate/README.md

 ### `ATE_OPENER`
 Program to invoke to open a link e.g. when `Enter` is pressed.
 The selected link is passed to it as the first argument.
+The link should be of the form `file://hostname/path#line number` according to [the terminal hyperlinks doc][terminal hyperlinks].
+There's no guarantee that a program isn't emitting malformed links, but `ate` openers assume that form for now.

 `ate` expects to invoke this process and for it to open the file to edit in another window.
 For example, you can use [Vim's remote command][Vim remote] or [emacsclient] to do that.